Fall 2022 Teaching Artists

 Alex Leondedis

-works to connect and challenge our world with honest, playful theatre.
-She currently serves as the Interim Executive Director of StageSource.
-An actor, director, teacher, coach, playwright and mom, Jen has taught at Bunker Hill Community College, Dean College, Northeastern University, and Wheelock Family Theatre, where she has been part of the faculty since 2015.
-She holds an MFA in Theatre Education and Applied Theatre from Emerson College, a BFA in Acting from NYU, and has trained extensively with Shakespeare and Company.
+(she/her) works to connect and challenge our world with honest, playful theatre.
+An actor, director, teacher, coach, playwright and mom, Jen teaches Acting at Bunker Hill Community College and Wheelock Family Theatre.
+She earned an MFA from Emerson College and a BFA from NYU.
+She was proud to serve the community as Interim Executive Director of StageSource.
 Favorite roles include Rosalinde in As You Like It which she produced as Merely Players; Desdemona in Othello (Dream Role Players), Hermia in Midsummer Night’s Dream, Dogberry in Much Ado (It’s a Fiasco); Legally Dead (Boston Playwrights’ Theatre); Kate in Taming of the Shrew; Living Out (Lyric Stage); and The Friends of Eddie Coyle (Stickball).
-She has aided in the development of countless plays at Boston Playwrights’ Theatre.
-She can also be found on commercials and interactive media projects, both on-camera and voice-over.
-Proud member of AEA, SAG-AFTRA, Mass.
-Teachers’ Association, and StageSource.
+Proud member of SAG-AFTRA.

 Dev Luthra

 (He, Him, His) trained at East 15 Acting School, London, England and at Shakespeare and Company in Lenox, MA.
-Acting credits include Sorin/Seagull at Arlekin Players; Antigonus, Old Shepherd, Bottom/The Winter’s Tale and Midsummer Night’s Dream at Bay Colony Shakespeare Company, Father/Brilliant Adventures and Azdak/Caucasian Chalk Circle (Apollinaire Theatre Company), Mr. Biedermann/Firebugs (Huellas Vivas), Orsino/Twelfth Night (Sun Valley Shakespeare Festival) Northumberland/Henry IV, parts 1 & 2 (Actors Shakespeare Project), M. le Comte/N. Bonaparte (Pilgrim Theatre), Leonato/Much Ado About Nothing (Public Theatre) Worcester/1 Henry IV (Palace Theatre).
-Dev has taught at Wheelock Family Theatre for 7 years.
-His courses include Shakespeare/Stage combat, Actors Toolbox, and Page to Stage, among others.
+Dev has taught at Wheelock Family Theatre for many years.
+His courses include Shakespeare/Stage combat, Actors Toolbox, and Page to Stage, among others; he has directed the teen ensemble (Clue and Visions 2020 with Jeri Hammond).
 Dev also offers residences at schools throughout the area.
-He has taught acting and movement at Boston College and Emerson College and currently at Boston University’s Prison Education Program.
-Dev serves as the Artistic Director of And Still We Rise Productions, a theatre company committed to the advocacy of the rights of people impacted by the prison system.
+He has taught acting and movement at Boston College and Emerson College and at Boston University’s Prison Education Program.
+Dev also served as the Artistic Director of And Still We Rise Productions, a theatre company committed to the advocacy of the rights of people impacted by the prison system.
 He is a contributing author to The Heart and Soul of Psychotherapy, S. Linden, ed.
 Macbeth’s Children, an adaptation of Shakespeare’s play, co-written with Michael Bettencourt, won an AATE New Play award.
+Acting credits include Sorin/Seagull (Arlekin Players); Antigonus, Old Shepherd, Bottom/The Winter’s Tale and Midsummer Night’s Dream (Bay Colony Shakespeare Company), Dance Teacher Pat/Dance Nation, Father/Brilliant Adventures and Azdak/Caucasian Chalk Circle (Apollinaire Theatre Company), Mr. Biedermann/Firebugs (Huellas Vivas), Orsino/Twelfth Night (Sun Valley Shakespeare Festival) Northumberland/Henry IV, parts 1 & 2 (Actors Shakespeare Project), M. le Comte/N. Bonaparte (Pilgrim Theatre), Leonato/Much Ado About Nothing (Public Theatre) Worcester/1 Henry IV (Palace Theatre).
 Dev also works as a presentation skills and presence coach in the corporate sector.
 Of Anglo-Indian parentage, he has lived and worked in the Northeast since 1978.

 Rachel Maddox